-It’s one of the truisms of American life – “It takes money to make money” – and if that’s true, then there’s no better field for a career than finance; after all, that’s where the money makes money.
+It’s one of the truisms of American life – “It takes money to make money.”
+If that’s true, then there’s no better field for a career than finance.
+After all, that’s where the money makes money.
 A bachelor’s degree in finance is the place to start, but finance is a fickle field; you don’t just get your BS in Finance and expect to walk into a corner office at Berkshire Hathaway.
 It takes time to prove yourself, but it also takes getting a reputable degree from one of the best college for finance.

 Why?
 Because the best undergraduate schools for finance majors don’t just give you a good education; they give you connections, networks, opportunities, that other schools can’t.
 They don’t have to be in the heart of Manhattan or Boston, but what they do have to have is a clear trajectory and a firm foundation in theory, analysis, and technology.
 That’s what Bachelor’s Degree Center is looking for in our ranking of the Best Colleges for Finance